-5.67 The Lower Ladyes Hill and the Allotments Conservation Area forms an integral part of the character of the town of Kenilworth with the unusual aspect of the open space flood plain retained as allotments.
+5.64 The Lower Ladyes Hill and the Odibourne Allotments Conservation Area forms an integral part of the character of the town of Kenilworth with the unusual aspect of the open space flood plain retained as allotments.
 These should be preserved and retained.
-Lower Ladyes Hill is an important area of townscape with views South across Odibourne and Spring Lane allotments.
+Lower Ladyes Hill is an important area of townscape with views South across Odibourne allotments.
 The iron railings of the historic Washbrook Bridge form the western boundary of the area.
 There is only one listed building (Hollycote) but it is important to maintain non-listed buildings with original features.
 No's 18 and 19 are good examples of three-storey Victorian houses.
 Any future development in or near to this Conservation Area, should maintain the street scene and have regard to its originality within the Town.
 Street signage and street clutter should be limited.
-Protection of the elements is important.

-Policy KP14R: Design Management in Upper Ladyes Hill
+Policy KP13R: Design Management in Upper Ladyes Hill

-Development proposals in the Upper Ladyes Hill Character Area, as shown on the Policies Map, will be supported, provided they have full regard to the following design characteristics:
+Development proposals in the Upper Ladyes Hill Character Area, as shown on the Policies Maps 5.4, should demonstrate regard for the following design characteristics as appropriate:

-- The area is uniformly residential in character and land use - The area was a mid-19th Century planned development of detached and semi-detached villas to create a very important set piece environment - The entrance gate piers are a legacy of the road that originally circled the development - Each house or pair of houses are different but have similar detailing - There is a central garden area with mature planting - Each house has fine detailing comprising stucco with slate roofs
+- The area is uniformly residential in character and land use - The area was a mid-19th Century planned development of detached and semi detached villas to create a very important set piece environment - The entrance gate piers are a legacy of the road that originally circled the development - Each house or pair of houses are different but have similar detailing - There is a central garden area with mature planting - Each house has fine detailing comprising stucco with slate roofs

-5.68 The Upper Ladyes Conservation Area forms an integral part of the character of the town of Kenilworth and should be preserved.
+5.65 The Upper Ladyes Conservation Area forms an integral part of the character of the town of Kenilworth and should be preserved.
 There are several listed buildings but it is also important to maintain non-listed buildings with original features to retain this fine mix.
 Any future development in or near to this Conservation Area, should maintain the street scene and have regard to its originality within the Town.
-Protection of the elements is important.

-Policy KP14S: Design Management in Upper Spring Lane & Tainters Hill
+Policy KP13S: Design Management in Upper Spring Lane and Tainters Hill

-Development proposals in the Upper Spring Lane & Tainters Hill Character Area, as shown on the Policies Map, will be supported, provided they have full regard to the following design characteristics:
+Development proposals in the Upper Spring Lane and Tainters Hill Character Area, as shown on the Policies Maps 5.4, should demonstrate regard for the following design characteristics as appropriate: